umerfarooqpucit/Face-Recognition-App/README.md

 If you click button 2 camera will open and you'll again have to take a selfie.
 This time app will try to make a prediction based on training data.
 That's it.
 It will save the model when you exit the app and if you re-run the app, it will reload the model.

-Ps.
-This is just a simple app and will work only if you complete the prerequisites.